String Connections and Chern-Simons Theory

 \end{lemma}

 The lemma tells us that the multiplicative bundle gerbe $\mathcal{G}$ we want to find has multiplicative class equal to $\tau$.
-In turn, this means that the underlying bundle gerbe $\mathcal{G}$ has a Dixmier-Douady class equal to the preferred generator of $\h^3(\spin n,\Z)$.
-This bundle gerbe is well-known and called the \emph{basic gerbe} over $\spin n$.
+In turn, this means that the underlying bundle gerbe $\mathcal{G}$ has a Dixmier-Douady class equal to the standard generator of $\h^3(\spin n,\Z)$.
+Such a bundle gerbe is well-known: the \emph{basic gerbe} over $\spin n$.